-Job Seeker visa a perfect opportunity for non-EU citizens to come to Germany and search for a job.
-I admit it’s much easier to find a job when a candidate is already in the country as he/she will apply from abroad.
+The Job Seeker visa is a perfect opportunity for non-EU citizens to come to Germany and search for a job.
+I admit it’s much easier to find a job when a candidate is already in the country as they will apply from abroad.
 However, one needs to be eligible to get this type of visa.

-A candidate for Germany Job Seeker visa must fulfill the following requirements and eligibility criteria: possess university degree/vocational training of at least 2 years and have funds on the banking account (approx. 5,200 EUR).
-For applicants without a university degree, proficiency in the German language is necessary (Level B1).
+A Germany Job Seeker visa candidate must fulfill the requirements and meet eligibility criteria such as having a university degree or vocational training and funds on the banking account (approx. 5,200 EUR).
+Applicants without a university degree must speak the German language on at least a B1 level.

 Nevertheless, the process of getting a Job Seeker visa isn’t meant to be easy, but worth it.